syncsynchalt/postcardgolf/README.md

 Utilities to help me create some code golf'd ASCII art with a simple RLE compression.

+## Usage

+Edit `input.txt`, and adjust the hex values as necessary.

+Type `make`.

-The output of this can be fed to the following program:
+The encoded string at the end of the `make` output can be fed to the following program:

 ```
 echo ... | \